BLSQ/openhexa-pipelines/dhis2-extraction/README.md

 Dimension parameters (periods, org units, datasets, data elements, indicators, programs, etc) can be repeated any number of times.

-With the `--skip` flag, only the metadata tables are downloaded.
+With the `--metadata-only` flag, only the metadata tables are downloaded.

 **Exporting raw data values from the analytics tables** (default)
 `--no-aggregate` and `--analytics`